Harry Potter and the Forbidden Journey:

 This next video was shot as I entered the castle’s backdoor and moved through to the talking portrait room.
 You can see how the line is entirely empty–and the video is blurry.

-That wraps up Book 2.
-Continue to Book 3.
+That wraps up page 2.
+Continue to page 3.